 Plants live on for many years and grow into massive clumps of shoots many metres in diameter if they have the right environment.
-This is a plant that not only survives the most intense bushfires, but actually thrives on such harsh treatment by blossoming in profusion.
+This is a plant that not only survives bushfires, but actually thrives on such harsh treatment by blossoming in profusion.
 The growing points for the plant are able to bury themselves up to 30cm below ground level which also allows gives the plant a great ability to survive drought.

 There are only two species of Doryanthes which were once placed in the Agave family but more recently botanists have given them their very own family, Doryanthaceae.
 This seems fitting as there are no other members of the Australian flora that even approach the impact these majestic plants can bring to the landscape.
 Genetic studies have recently established that Gymea lilies are more closely related to irises than agaves in fact.

 In addition to the more commonly grown Gymea lily (D. excelsa) the spear lily (D. palmeri) features an extended toothbrush-like flower head and also makes a worthy addition to larger landscapes.
 This is considered a vulnerable species in the wild with only eleven known natural populations in the coastal area near the NSW Queensland border.
 Growing it in our gardens is a wonderful way to ensure the survival of this remarkable species.
 It has similar growing requirements to the Gymea lily and in spite of its warm climate origins it grows and flowers reliably as far south as Melbourne.

 Doryanthes grow from a large bulb-like structure that buries itself up to half a metre in the soil, allowing the plant to survive through drought and bushfires in the wild.